This page will show you how you can analyze and visualize single variables using R.

 Confidence intervals and tests for proportions, medians or means of one variable can be constructed for dichotomies (proportions), nominal variables (goodness of fit) and interval/ratio variables (means testing).

-# For a proportion, use
+# For a proportion test, use

 n_total <- 1000 # total number of (valid) cases